RamjiR123/PSoft-Tools-Backend/README.md

 Hosts an environment to verify and run Dafny code.
 ### Hoare Triple Verification
 Hosts an environment to verify Hoare Triples that have been translated to Dafny code.
+### Forward Reasoning
+Hosts an environment to produce the strongest postcondition from a given precondition and Java code.
+### Backward Reasoning *(Under Development)*
+Hosts an environment to produce the weakest precondition from a given postcondition and Java code.
 ### Control Flow Graphs *(Under Development)*
 Provides a tool that generates a control-flow graph from given Java code.
 ## Local Hosting/Development